devanbu/learn-actions-1/README.md

 ## What is this?

 This some scruffy sample code.
-The main purpose here is to learn how to use Python annotations properly, and also remove any warnings from pylint.
+The main purpose here is to learn a) how to use Python type annotations properly, and b)  understand some of the pylint warnings, and eliminate them.

 ## What should I do